 If you remember to work these points into your employee performance review comments, you’ll be giving more detailed and more powerful reports than ever before.

 If you’ve been hesitant to start the performance review season simply because you weren’t sure what even to say, don’t worry.
 By following our guide, you’ll provide employees with exactly the right information they need to benefit themselves and the business.
 Alternatively, upgrading to a performance management platform could streamline the entire process.
-By upgrading to an online cloud-based platform, you could provide feedback in real-time, eliminating the hassle of quarterly or annual reviews.
+By upgrading to an online cloud-based platform, you could provide feedback in real time, eliminating the hassle of quarterly or annual reviews.
 For more information, feel free to contact us, and we would be happy to get you set up.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.